vizotov/ObjectLR/README.md

 This interface should also be implemented by other objects (e.g. tokens), if unrecognized text can get into interaction with them.

+### FailedToken

+If a token recognizes the following sequence of tokens as unsuitable for creating the desired object, it may be necessary to recognize it not as a token, but as a text.
+For this purpose, it should return as a result of its interaction with subsequent tokens an object of type FailedToken containing both its text and the text following it.
+In this case, it will be recognized as text, and recognition of the following text will continue.

 ### Setup

 Releases are published to sonatype.org and to maven central.
 You may download artefacts manually: